Are Data Centres Obsolete in the Age of AI? Not on our Watch

 With this design approach, we can also solve a customer’s bespoke requirements without impacting others.
 This is vital to meeting the needs of AI, as new deployments are often needed quickly and have specialised needs when it comes to power consumption and cooling.

-AI applications change the size and density of the computing infrastructure deployed on PlatformDIGITAL®, which directly impact the design of our data centre facilities to accommodate the needs of our customers.
+AI applications change the size and density of the computing infrastructure deployed on PlatformDIGITAL®, which directly impact the design of our data center facilities to accommodate the needs of our customers.

 For example, some AI infrastructure will draw 10 times the industry average power per rack but may still need to be deployed in the same physical space as other, lower energy usage infrastructure.
 Our highly modular approach easily enables this level of flexibility.